 One study found about 2 out of 5 adolescents had tooth streaking or spottiness.
 It's primarily a cosmetic issue, said Deputy Surgeon General Boris Lushniak.

 The mineral fluoride is in water and soil.
 About 70 years ago, scientists discovered that people whose drinking water naturally had more fluoride also had fewer cavities.

-Grand Rapids, Michigan became the world's first city to add fluoride to its drinking water in 1945.
+Grand Rapids, Michigan became the world's first city to add fluoride to its drinking water.
+That was in 1945.
 Six years later, a study found a dramatic decline in tooth decay among children there.
 Then the U.S. surgeon general endorsed water fluoridation.

 Today, about 75 percent of Americans get fluoridated water.

-Among the more recent dust-ups: Portland, Oregon voters rejected a proposal to add fluoride two years ago.
-This year, Sheridan, Wyoming resumed adding fluoride; the city stopped in 1953 after a referendum.
+Portland, Oregon voters rejected a proposal to add fluoride two years ago.
+This year, Sheridan, Wyoming resumed adding fluoride.
+The city stopped in 1953 after a referendum.

-Water fluoridation has been a public health success and communities should keep adding fluoride, said Kathleen O'Loughlin, the American Dental Association's executive.
+Water fluoridation has been a public health success.
+Communities should keep adding fluoride, said Kathleen O'Loughlin, the American Dental Association's executive.

 Lushniak added: "It is the best method for delivering fluoride to all members of the community."

-Since 1962, the government has recommended a range of 0.7 milligrams per liter for warmer climates where people drink more water, to 1.2 milligrams in cooler areas.
+Since 1962, the government has recommended a range of 0.7 milligrams per liter for warmer climates where people drink more water.
+In cooler areas, they recommended 1.2 milligrams.
 The new standard is 0.7 everywhere.

 Recent unpublished federal research found there's no regional differences in the amount of water kids drink.
 So it makes sense for the same levels to be used everywhere, health officials said.